Varlık Vergisi

 The Varlık Vergisi (/tr/, "wealth tax" or "capital tax") was a tax mostly levied on non-Muslim citizens under the Republican People's Party (CHP) government in Turkey in 1942, with the stated aim of raising funds for the country's defense in case of an eventual entry into World War II.
 The underlying reason for the tax was to inflict financial ruin on the minority non-Muslim citizens of the country, end their prominence in the country's economy and transfer the assets of non-Muslims to the Muslim bourgeoisie.
 It was a discriminatory measure which taxed non-Muslims up to ten times more heavily and resulted in a significant amount of wealth and property being transferred to Muslims.

+The tax was also meant to target nationals of other countries, including the United Kingdom, the United States, the USSR, Germany, France, Italy and Switzerland, among others, but after complaints from multiple embassies, Turkey was forced to back off.

+Some historians consider the tax to have been a form of economic and cultural genocide.

 Background

 The Şükrü Saracoğlu government introduced a bill for a one-off tax, which was approved by the Turkish parliament on November 11, 1942.
 This tax targeted fixed assets, including landed estates, buildings, businesses, and industrial enterprises owned by all citizens but disproportionately affected minorities.
-Non-Muslim communities, such as Jews, Greeks, Armenians, and Levantines, who played a significant role in the economy, were particularly hard-hit, with Armenians bearing the heaviest tax burden.
+Non-Muslim communities, such as Jews, Greeks, Armenians, Assyrians, and "Levantines" (Western European Catholics), who played a significant role in the economy, were particularly hard-hit, with Armenians bearing the heaviest tax burden.

 While the tax was supposedly meant for all Turkish citizens, it disproportionately burdened non-Muslims with exorbitant and arbitrary rates.
 The consequences were severe—the remaining non-Muslim merchant class was decimated, and many non-Muslim families faced financial ruin.
 The taxes reached staggering levels, at times surpassing an individual's entire wealth.
 The law applied even to impoverished non-Muslims like drivers, workers, and beggars, while their Muslim counterparts enjoyed exemption.
 The Varlık Vergisi led to a number of suicides among ethnic minority citizens in Istanbul.